jadecobra/python_tdd_exercises/source/data_structures/none.rst

   # Exceptions seen
   # AssertionError

-so far this is a repetition of :ref:`AssertionError<what causes AssertionError?>`
+this is the same comment from :ref:`the AssertionError chapter<what causes AssertionError?>`

 ----